 In family law matters in the Federal Circuit and Family Court (FCFCA), the rules require that evidence about a particular issue, such as the value of a property, be given by a single expert witness.
 Some of the reasons for this requirement include minimising cost, and maximising efficiency.
-If there are two separate experts, giving different valuations of one asset, it is very difficult for the Court to determine which value should be adopted.
-Additionally, the participants to the Court proceeding can split the cost of paying for a single expert, rather than each paying the whole cost of their own expert.
+If there are two separate experts, giving different valuations of one asset, it is difficult for the court to determine which value should be adopted.
+Additionally, the parties to the court proceeding can split the cost of a single expert, rather than each paying the whole cost of their own expert.

 The single expert can be appointed by agreement between the separating couple, or by order of the court if there is no agreement.
 The expert must be willing to accept the appointment.
 The single expert is instructed by both sides to the dispute.
 This is usually done by one solicitor preparing a letter of instruction, and the other solicitor confirming they are satisfied with the letter of instruction.
 Sometimes, there will be several drafts of a letter of instruction before there is final agreement about what is sent to the expert.

 The costs of the expert report are usually shared equally by the parties.
 However, in circumstances where one party may not have immediate access to cash, a court can order that one party pay for the whole report at the time that it is prepared, with an ability to be reimbursed when the property settlement occurs.